Lipschitz Stability for an Inverse Problem of Biharmonic Wave Equations with Damping: Introduction

-The biharmonic wave equation constitutes a fundamental model for the vibration of thin elastic plates.
-A principal inverse problem arising in this context involves the simultaneous determination of both internal material parameters, such as a spatially heterogeneous density, and the initial state of the system from boundary measurements.
+The biharmonic wave equation serves as a canonical model for the transverse vibrations of thin elastic plates.
+In this paper, we are concerned with the inverse problem of the simultaneous identification of internal material properties—specifically a spatially heterogeneous density—and the initial state of the system from boundary measurements.